Mormon Temple Ceremony - Mormon-Temple-Ceremony.com - all about Mormon Temples, LDS Temples, and Temple Ceremonies

 • The Endowment helps members to understand the purpose of this life and to better prepare for eternity, and includes symbolism of entering into the presence of Jesus Christ and the Father after this life.

 • As part of receiving the Endowment, Latter-day Saints are asked to daily remember the personal covenants they make to follow the Lord.
 As a private, physical reminder, Latter-day Saints receive modest undergarments to be worn each day.
 We know this sounds strange, but it's not as strange as the questions we get!
-One of the most challenging things about being Mormon is having lots of people think it's appropriate to ask us personal questions about our underwear.
+It reflects an ancient tradition of wearing a reminder of sacred covenants.

 Temples are holy houses of God where members of the Church make covenants and learn teachings to strengthen their commitment to Jesus Christ and strengthen their families.